tapper/Tapper-autoreport/autoreport-manual.md

 Appends a complete TAP line where you have taken care for the "ok"/"not ok" at the beginning.

+#### append_comment "foo bar baz"

+Appends a complete comment line starting with "#".
+It appears directly after the last added TAP line so it can be used for diagnostics.

 #### append_tapdata "key: value"

-Appends a key:value line at the tapdata YAML block.
+Appends a key:value line at the final tapdata YAML block.
 The key must start with letter and consist of only alphanum an underscore.

 ### require_* functions